nilsteampassnet/teampass_doc/docs/GUI.md

 In case you have lost your saltkey, you will need to reset it.

-This means that you will loose all the passwords related to your personal items.
-Indeed there is no possible way to retreive them as the user is the owner of the Saltkey.
+This means that you will lose all the passwords related to your personal items.
+Indeed there is no possible way to retrieve them, as the user is the owner of the Saltkey.

-Reseting will permit to allow the user to restart defining the passwords.
+Resetting will permit to allow the user to restart defining the passwords.

 ![Screenshot](img/user-prof-8.png)